The large Basilica San Zeno Maggiore is the finest church in Verona and one of the most important Romanesque churches in Northern Italy.

 Opening Hours and Admission of San Zeno

-The Basilica of San Zeno Maggiore charges admission like most other major churches in Verona but include a handy flyer with basic floor plan and short descriptions of the highlights.
+The Basilica of San Zeno Maggiore charges admission like most other major churches in Verona but includes a handy flyer with a basic floor plan and short descriptions of the highlights.
 Admission is either €3 per church or €6 for a combination ticket including the Duomo, S Anastasia, S. Fermo & San Zeno).
 The Verona Card is accepted.

 The cloisters and bronze doors can be seen for free.
 Admission is free for children up to 11.

 Location of San Zeno Maggiore in Verona